Shortage Area Designations

 MUA/P designations signify a shortage of primary care services as reflected through a shortage of health professionals and certain health status indicators.
 These designations are not required to be updated at this time but are reviewed in conjunction with HPSA reviews.

-If you would like additional information, please contact HPSA Coordinator Carrie Shepherd via email or at (334) 206-5229.
+If you would like additional information, please contact HPSA Coordinator Carrie Allison via email or at (334) 206-5229.